CONSTRUCTION CAREER GUIDECONSTRUCTION JOBS LIST

-In this article, we’ll cover the various trades jobs you can attain, the average pay for each job, how to get a job in construction (even with no experience), construction job title hierarchy, and making a career in construction.
+In this section, we’ll cover the various construction jobs you can attain, the average pay for each job, how to get a job in construction (even with no experience), construction job title hierarchy, and making a career in construction.
 So whether you’re a high school graduate looking to bypass college and enter the trades, or someone a bit older who’s looking to change career paths, we’re glad you’re here and hope this guide will be helpful.

 One thing before you dive in…